-For each investment the Manager shall seek, as part of a systematic and documented process, to identify and avoid, and if avoidance is not possible, mitigate and manage Environmental, Social and Governance (ESG)9 risks.
+For each investment the Manager shall seek, as part of a systematic and documented process, to identify and avoid, and if avoidance is not possible, mitigate and manage sustainable and responsible business9 risks.
 Where appropriate, the Manager shall engage with the investee to seek its commitment to take action to address potential gaps in current investee systems, processes, and standards, using an approach aligned with good international industry practice10.
-As part of portfolio management, the Manager shall monitor investees' ESG risk and performance, and where appropriate, engage with the investee to address gaps and unexpected events.
+As part of portfolio management, the Manager shall monitor investees' risk and performance, and where appropriate, engage with the investee to address gaps and unexpected events.

 - The Responsible Investment Code (RIC) outlines LeapFrog's commitment to environmental, social and governance factors, and risks, in its investments.
-LeapFrog asks all its portfolio companies to adopt the Responsible Investment Code for themselves. - ESG risks that may be material to investee performance are identified during due diligence using numerous sources, including the SASB Materiality Map, FMO Toolkit, IFC Performance Standards, and LeapFrog's Compliance Manual, as well as prior experience at LeapFrog with comparable deals.
-LeapFrog engages with ESG experts for due diligence as needed. - The result of these assessments informs an Impact and ESG action plan for each investment, which is linked to timelines, responsibilities, and resourcing.
+LeapFrog asks all its portfolio companies to adopt the Responsible Investment Code for themselves. - Sustainable and responsible business risks that may be material to investee performance are identified during due diligence using numerous sources, including the SASB Materiality Map, FMO Toolkit, IFC Performance Standards, and LeapFrog's Compliance Manual, as well as prior experience at LeapFrog with comparable deals.
+LeapFrog engages with sector experts for due diligence as needed. - The result of these assessments informs an Impact action plan for each investment, which is linked to timelines, responsibilities, and resourcing.
 The depth and extent of the action plan is based on the materiality of risks uncovered.
 Action plans are refreshed annually by the Investment team and Impact Labs team collaboratively. - Post investment, LeapFrog continues to assess portfolio companies' compliance with the Responsible Investment and international best practice.
-LeapFrog's Annual Monitoring Survey is the primary tool used to undertake standardised assessment of ESG risk. - LeapFrog actively works with management teams to influence management of ESG factors; approaches have ranged from establishing Social & Ethics Committees to slight adjustments to already strong practices.
+LeapFrog's Annual Monitoring Survey is the primary tool used to undertake standardised assessment of sustainable and responsible business risks. - LeapFrog actively works with management teams to influence management of sustainable and responsible business factors; approaches have ranged from establishing Social & Ethics Committees to slight adjustments to already strong practices.
 LeapFrog seeks to have Board representation (or at a minimum, an observer right) in every business.
-This, alongside each portfolio company's commitment to align with LeapFrog's Responsible Investment Code, gives strong influence over ESG factors.
+This, alongside each portfolio company's commitment to align with LeapFrog's Responsible Investment Code, gives strong influence over sustainable and responsible business practices.